Signals, Crane and Subway, Charters Towers railway station: History

 Before railway "safeworking" systems were computerised and centralised in Queensland, mechanical signals were controlled from signal cabins, which dealt with the traffic on a particular block of railway line.
 Signal cabins coordinated signals that indicated whether or not a section of track was clear of other traffic.
 Early signals were mechanical, while later signals were operated electrically.
 The most common form of mechanical signal was the semaphore signal.
 These consisted of a metal framed tower with one or more arms that could be inclined at different angles, with the arm at the horizontal signalling "danger", or do not proceed.
 Mechanical signals were usually worked by a wire cable running from the signal box, although electrical or hydraulic operation could be used for more distant signals.
 At night, lights were necessary, and kerosene lamps with movable coloured spectacles displayed different colours, including green (proceed), yellow (prepare to find next signal red), and red (stop).
 Later, electrical coloured lights were used.
-Smaller points indicator signals, which confirmed whether or not points had been switched, could be used for shunting within a railway yard, and the most common form was the rotating disk signal.
+Smaller points indicator signals, which confirmed whether or not points had been switched, could be used for shunting within a railway yard, and the most common form was the rotating disc signal.
 These could also contain a kerosene lamp for night operation.

 To coordinate signals so that is impossible to give a "clear" signal to a train unless the route is actually clear, the signals could be interlocked.
 An interlocked yard is a railway yard where semaphore or coloured light signals are controlled in such a way that the signals will not allow a train to proceed unless the points that operate in conjunction with the signals are correctly set.
 A mechanical interlocking device, located under a mechanical signal frame, is a system of rods, sliding bars and levers that are configured so that points cannot be changed in conflict, thus preventing movements that may cause a collision or other accident.
 For example, unless two levers for a section of main line running past a loop siding are set to "stop" (clearing that section of main line), then a third lever controlling the points for the loop siding cannot be moved, and any train on the siding cannot enter the main line.

 Large levers on the signal frame enabled operators to manually move points, signals or crossing gates.
 The earliest designs used various ingenious and patented methods to interlock the levers.
 In later electro-mechanical interlocking, where the points and signals were moved by electricity or electro-pneumatically, the signal frames had much smaller levers.
 Every interlocking installation is individual and unique to the location controlled, and the location and configuration of signal frames at a particular train station may vary over time, as needs change.